Bean pod mottle virus: Pathogenesis

-BPMV can be transferred via insect vector such as the bean leaf beetle or from infected seed which is a low occurrence (Michigan State University Field Crop Pathology), although it is still not fully understood how the virus gets from one host from another host, if not bean leaf beetles.
+BPMV can be transferred via insect vector such as the bean leaf beetle or from infected seed which is a low occurrence, although it is still not fully understood how the virus gets from one host from another host, if not bean leaf beetles.
 Being a non-persistent virus, when the bean beetle feeds on infected tissue, the virus is carried around the mouthparts of the insect to the next host the beetle feeds on.
 The feeding creates an easy opening for the virus to get in, after which the virus begins its attack on the host.

 The virus enters the host cell and replicates, then spreads to the surrounding cells, making its way through the plant systemically, as the plant develops symptoms.
 RNA-1 codes for replication proteins, and the proteinase and putative helicase are linked to symptomology of the virus.
 RNA-2 codes for coat and movement proteins, which are important in the cell-to-cell movement of BPMV.

 Once the virus reaches the seed, it is believed that it is harbored in the seed coat, not actually infecting the embryo.
 This would result in the virus waiting for an opening to infect the new plant, such as the germination period where damage to the cotyledons can take place.
 Seed-seedling transmission occurrences are low.
 BPMV can also survive on an alternate host, which the beetle would transfer to the soybeans.